nikkilr88/egghead-asciicasts/react-native-fundamentals/lessons/react-use-state-and-touch-events-in-react-native.md

 Now let's go and let's create our `handleSubmit` function.
 We're going to add `handleSubmit` right below the `handleChange` function.
 If you think about the purpose of this `handleSubmit` function, it's going to do a few things.
 It's going to update our indicatorIOS spinner, it's then going to go and fetch data from Github, get the user's Github information, and then it's going to reroute us to the next route passing in that Github information.

 In the next video, we'll talk all about fetching data using React natives.
-In this video is what we'll do is we'll go ahead and update the state of our loading, our `isloading` property on the `.setState` to `true`.
+In this video is what we'll do is we'll go ahead and update the state of our loading, our `isLoading` property on the `.setState` to `true`.
 Then what we'll do is let's just `console.log('SUBMIT')`, and then we'll pass along `this.state.username`,

 ```javascript
 handleSubmit(){